hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     ```

     This confirms that you have successfully connected to all the databases required for the backend services of MovieVerse.

+7. For the next steps, refer to the [README.md](databases/README.md) file in the `databases` directory for more information on the database services.

 **Disclaimer**: These servers are for your local development environment only, in order for you to see how our backend services interact with each other.
 In our production environment, we use cloud-based services like AWS, Azure, and Google Cloud to host our databases and services.
 This thus will look different from what you might see on your end.